nchlswhttkr/website/content/blog/2018-reflection.md

 With the new year at university, I certainly found the level 2 subjects more interesting.
 These assumed prior knowledge, and covered more content in-depth.
 The units I found particularly interesting were the units on databases, computation theory and operating systems.

-However, with work running at the same time, I definitely feel like I struggled to attend a satisfactory number of classes and lectures, and in some cases I was attending more for the sake of marks rather than for my own benefit/knowledge.
-Previously, I've been able to cruise through my classes and miss the occasional lecture/tutorial, but this semester particularly stood out for me, as there were days where I opted to stay in bed rather than head out for classes.
+However, with work running at the same time, I definitely feel like I struggled to attend a satisfactory number of classes and lectures, and in some cases I was attending more for the sake of participation marks rather than for my own benefit/knowledge.
+Previously, I've been able to cruise through my classes and miss the occasional lecture/tutorial, but this last semester particularly stood out for me, as there were days where I opted to stay in bed rather than head out for classes.

 <!-- #TODO Discuss my attitudes to study -->

 For the first half of 2019, I'll be on a work placement at Monash University technology and support branch, eSolutions.
 Having a placement under my current employer should prove interesting, but I hope to use it as an opportunity to get to know more people around the workplace, and to hopefully take on a role with more responsibility.
-Where possible I'm hoping to shift the focus off the fact that I'm still a student, and instead be seen as an important asset to the teams I'll be working with.
+Where possible I'm hoping to shift the focus off the fact that I'm still a student, and instead try to be seen as an important asset to the teams I'll be working with.

 ### WIRED